AcheronProject/AcheronDocs/pcbway/sponsorship.rst

         :align: center
         :width: 600px

 	.
-First picture of a heavily scoffed and dirty PCB.
-This should serve as an example of a objectively bad aesthetics and innaceptable state of a PCB.
+First picture of a heavily scuffed and dirty PCB.
+This should serve as an example of a objectively bad aesthetics and unacceptable state of a PCB.

 .. _scoffed_pcb_2 :
 .. figure:: images/austin2.jpg
         :align: center
         :width: 600px

 	.
-Second picture of a heavily scoffed and dirty PCB.
-Note that, beyond the scoffs, there is a weird stain around diode D18, which is most probably a result of a badly used solderpaste or flux, since we can see flux of tin on the stain.
+Second picture of a heavily scuffed and dirty PCB.
+Note that, beyond the scuffs, there is a weird stain around diode D18, which is most probably a result of a badly used solderpaste or flux, since we can see flux of tin on the stain.

 The main parameters I use to review a PCB are: